Galley: Rowing

+Sails

+In ancient galleys under sail, most of the motive power came from a single square sail.
+It was rigged on a mast somewhat forward of the center of the ship with a smaller mast carrying a head sail in the bow.
+Triangular lateen sails are attested as early as the 2nd century AD, and gradually became the sail of choice for galleys.
+By the 9th century, lateens were firmly established as part of the standard galley rig.
+The lateen rig required a larger crew to handle than a square sail rig, but this was not a problem in the heavily manned galleys.
+The Byzantine general Belisarius's invasion fleet of 533 was at least partly equipped with lateen sails, making it probable that by the time the lateen had become the standard rig for the dromon, with the traditional square sail gradually falling out of use in medieval seafaring in the Mediterranean.
+Unlike a square sail rig, the spar of a lateen sail did not pivot around the mast.
+To change tacks, the entire spar had to be raised vertically and passed to the other side of the mast.
+Since a lateen spar was longer than the mast itself, and not much shorter than the ship itself, this was more complex and potentially dangerous compared to tacking with a square rig.

 Galley slaves

-Contrary to the popular image of rowers chained to the oars, conveyed by movies such as Ben Hur, there is no evidence that ancient navies ever made use of condemned criminals or slaves as oarsmen, with the possible exception of Ptolemaic Egypt.
-Literary evidence indicates that Greek and Roman navies relied on paid labor or ordinary soldiers to man their galleys.
-Slaves were put at the oars only in times of extreme crisis.
-In some cases, these people were given freedom thereafter, while in others they began their service aboard as free men.
+Contrary to the popular image of rowers chained to the oars, conveyed by movies such as Ben Hur, there is no evidence that ancient navies made regular use of condemned criminals or slaves as oarsmen, with the possible exception of Ptolemaic Egypt.
+Literary evidence indicates that both Greek and Roman navies relied on paid labor or ordinary soldiers to man their galleys.
+Slaves were put at the oars only in times of crisis.
+In some cases, these people would be given freedom after the crisis was averted.
 Roman merchant vessels (usually sailing vessels) were manned by slaves, sometimes even with slaves as ship's master, but this was seldom the case in merchant galleys.